 Or, if you’ve got some money to spend, try some Hunter wellies to properly fit in.

-40. Hat – to cover your festival-worn hair, for warmth, and to protect your head from the sun.
+40. Hat – add this to your festival packing list to cover your festival-worn hair, for warmth, and to protect your head from the sun.

 41. Flip flops – flip flops, or sliders, are a great shout to pack in your festival bag.
 Perfect for any late night trips to the toilet, as well as walking round the festival on a sunny day.